srl-ethz/hydra-documentation/docs/source/bom/wires.rst

 | 		 | SSR		     | 32		 |
 +----------------+-------------------+-------------------+

-For easier Maintenance of the printhead it is recommended to add a connector close to the printhead.
-For example a double row 5 pin dupont connector could be used for signal and motor cables and a MOLEX connector for the heater cables.
+For easier maintenance of the printhead, it is recommended to add a connector close to the printhead.
+For example, a double row 5 pin DuPont connector could be used for signal and motor cables and a MOLEX connector for the heater cables.